maurapintor/flask-classification/docs/slides.md

 # Notice something...
 We haven't even named a single software until now...
 For what is worth, our application might not even be written in Python!
-Before diving into tools for building our server, it is important to know exactly what we need to do.

 ---